MILITARY PARTICIPATION OF LOCAL MEN AND WOMEN

 Researched and written by John A. Coulter, LTC USA (ret)

 The Chuckatuck Light Artillery was formed in May 1861 by the President of the Chuckatuck Military Academy (Chuckatuck Male and Female Institute), James Jasper Phillips.
-Captain Phillips enlisted the company in Confederate service on 18 May.
-Unlike many southern military school administrators he did not form the company around his cadets.
-As far as can be determined only one former student was initially recruited and that was Walter Allen Lawrence, who had graduated from the academy and attended Virginia Military Institute.
-Walter unfortunately served a short period having died of disease in 1862, like many of his comrades would later in the war.
+Captain Phillips enlisted the company in Confederate service on May 18.
+Unlike many southern military school administrators, he did not form the company around his cadets.
+As far as can be determined, only one former student was initially recruited, and that was Walter Allen Lawrence, who had graduated from the academy and attended Virginia Military Institute.
+Walter, unfortunately, served a short period, having died of disease in 1862, like many of his comrades would later in the war.

-The company never numbered much over forty men although some 143 different men served in the company’s rank between its enlistment on 18 May 1861 and its surrender at Appomattox on 9 April 1865.
-The average age of the soldiers in the company was 24 years nine months.
+The company never numbered much over forty men, although some 143 different men served in the company’s ranks between its enlistment on 18 May 1861 and its surrender at Appomattox on 9 April 1865.
+The average age of the soldiers in the company was 24 years and nine months.
 We know the occupation of 23 of these 143 men.
 The prewar occupations varied as you would expect, but only two were farmers.
-Maritime occupations were the most common with 11 jobs being described as Oysterman (3), Mariner, Shipbuilder/Seaman, Sailor/Oysterman, Sailor, Boatman/Sailor, and Boatman/Sailor.
-Other occupations were three Carpenters, Blacksmith, Music Teacher, Musician, Laborer, merchant, and an Academy President.
-The most unusual occupation was two volunteer prisoners who both served with honor and were pardoned by the President of the Confederacy in August 1864.
+Maritime occupations were the most common, with 11 jobs described as Oysterman (3), Mariner, Shipbuilder/Seaman, Sailor/Oysterman, Sailor, Boatman/Sailor, and Boatman/Sailor.
+Other occupations were three Carpenters, a Blacksmith, a Music Teacher, a Musician, a Laborer, a merchant, and an Academy President.
+The most unusual occupation was two volunteer prisoners who served with honor and were pardoned by the President of the Confederacy in August 1864.

-Captain Phillips likely named the company Light Artillery in hope of being issued cannons as he was a Virginia Military Institute graduate of the Class of 1853 and received artillery training there from the famous General Stonewall Jackson.
-Initially the company manned Barrett’s Point at the head of the Chuckatuck Creek.
-In July 1861, the company was assigned to the 9th Virginia Infantry Regiment and redesigned F Company.
-The regiment was largely recruited in the Southeastern part of Virginia with the exception of a B Company made up largely of men from Baltimore, Maryland and A Company from Roanoke County.
-Then for a short time it helped man Fort Boykin on the James River.
+Captain Phillips likely named the company Light Artillery in the hope of being issued cannons, as he was a Virginia Military Institute graduate of the Class of 1853 and received artillery training there from the famous General Stonewall Jackson.
+Initially, the company manned Barrett’s Point at the head of Chuckatuck Creek.
+In July 1861, the company was assigned to the 9th Virginia Infantry Regiment and redesignated as F Company.
+The regiment was largely recruited in the Southeastern part of Virginia, except for a B Company made up largely of men from Baltimore, Maryland, and A Company from Roanoke County.
+Then, for a short time, it helped man Fort Boykin on the James River.

-During the war some eighteen men would died of disease.
-The first of these was the Company’s original First Sergeant, who was shortly thereafter promoted to Lieutenant, Francis Snead, age 33 who died of tuberculosis less than two months after enlistment on 1 July 1861.
+During the war, some eighteen men died of disease.
+The first of these was the Company’s original First Sergeant, who was shortly promoted to Lieutenant, Francis Snead, age 33, who died of tuberculosis less than two months after enlistment on 1 July 1861.
 He would be followed to the grave by the following men in confederate gray of the company: William Barradall (Barridale)*, W.W.
 Bondurant, J.J.
 Burke, Averitt Quincy Clarke, George W. Davis *, Rush Creecy, Jacob M. Edwards, Stephen Fletcher*, Walter Allen Lawrence, Jeremiah E. Pinner, John Matthews, John Moore, James T. Shephard, W.J.
 Slaughter*, Frederick Turlington.

-On 1 June 1862, the 9th Virginia Infantry Regiment with F Company was assigned to the Brigade commanded Brig.
-Gen. Lewis A. Armistead and its fate sealed for both death and honor in the Civil War.
-That month Captain Phillips the company commander was promoted to major.
+On 1 June 1862, the 9th Virginia Infantry Regiment with F Company was assigned to the Brigade commanded by Brig.
+Gen. Lewis A. Armistead and his fate were sealed for both death and honor in the Civil War.
+That month, Captain Phillips, the company commander, was promoted to major.
 He would eventually command the regiment as a colonel.
 It appears that Lieutenant Walter Butts took command at that time.
-Later that year F Company would march with the regiment and fight in four major battles.
+Later that year, F Company would march with the regiment and fight in four major battles.

-The first was the Battle of Seven Pines where F Company suffered seven men wounded.
-On 1 July 1862, in the final engagement of The Seven days Battle the company lost two more wounded at Malvern Hill.
-There Captain Phillips led his men in charge over open terrain against Union cannon ball and canister.
-During the charge the Captain was credited with saving the regimental colors.
-The charge was described as “sending a terrier to charge an elephant.”
-(Trash, 1984, p.
+The first was the Battle of Seven Pines, where F Company suffered seven men wounded.
+On 1 July 1862, in the final engagement of the Seven Days Battle, the company lost two more men wounded at Malvern Hill.
+Captain Phillips led his men in charge of open terrain against Union cannonballs and canisters.
+During the charge, the Captain was credited with saving the regimental colors.
+The charge was described as “sending a terrier to charge an elephant” (Trash, 1984, p.
 15).

-In the winter of 1863 the regiment moved to North Carolina and conducted operations there to limit Union advances until May 1864.
+In the winter of 1863, the regiment moved to North Carolina and conducted operations there to limit Union advances until May 1864.
 In May 1864, the regiment was engaged near Chester Station, Virginia.
-There the brigade suffered 249 causalities including 4 wounded in F Company.
+There, the brigade suffered 249 casualties, including 4 wounded in F Company.

-The remainder of 1864 was occupied in defense of Richmond, Petersburg and the Battle at Drewry’s Bluff in May.
-During this period the company commander, Lieutenant Caleb Upshur, was wounded and would later be captured.
-The successful defense of Drewry’s Bluff, also known as Fort Darling, under heavy artillery fire and close combat in foggy conditions cost the company 4 wounded and two killed.
-It appears command fell next on Lieutenant John E. Cowling.
+The remainder of 1864 was occupied in defense of Richmond, Petersburg, and the Battle of Drewry’s Bluff in May.
+During this period, the company commander, Lieutenant Caleb Upshur, was wounded and would later be captured.
+The successful defense of Drewry’s Bluff, also known as Fort Darling, under heavy artillery fire and close combat in foggy conditions, cost the company 4 wounded and two killed.
+It appears that command fell next on Lieutenant John E. Cowling.
 His command did not last as he was among those killed at Drewry’s Bluff along with William Cowling and David Matthews, age 22.
-Later in the year the company became engaged at Cold Harbor and would suffer 6 more wounded and 1 captured in operations around Petersburg.
+Later in the year, the company became engaged at Cold Harbor and would suffer 6 more wounded and 1 captured in operations around Petersburg.

 April 1865 found what was left of F Company in a series of engagements that would end with Robert E. Lee’s surrender at Appomattox Courthouse.
-On April 1, the 9th Virginia was part of a force ordered to hold at Five Forks and the company was overrun losing 1 wounded and 8 taken prisoner.
+On April 1, the 9th Virginia was part of a force ordered to hold at Five Forks, and the company was overrun, losing 1 wounded and 8 taken prisoner.
 This was likely the last battle where the unit functioned as such.
-The next day Richmond fell to Union Forces and two men of the Company were captured as they tried to recover in a Confederate Hospital.
-A few days later at the Battle of Sailor Creek, with the 9th Virginia Infantry Regiment numbering little more than a company, one man of F Company was wounded and two more captured.
+The next day, Richmond fell to Union Forces, and two men of the Company were captured as they tried to recover in a Confederate Hospital.
+A few days later, at the Battle of Sailor Creek, with the 9th Virginia Infantry Regiment numbering little more than a company, one man of F Company was wounded, and two more were captured.

-On 9 April 1865, the 9th Virginia Infantry Regiment, commanded by a Captain and numbering just 39 men surrendered along with the Army of Northern Virginia.
-Among that hand full of men were two from F Company: Sergeant William A. Bulter and James T. Ritchee.
+On 9 April 1865, the 9th Virginia Infantry Regiment, commanded by a Captain and numbering just 39 men, surrendered along with the Army of Northern Virginia.
+Among that handful of men were two from F Company: Sergeant William A. Bulter and James T. Ritchie.
 The last man captured was C.F.M.
-Baylin who was taken prisoner at Blacks and Whites (present day Blackstone) on 11 April 1865.
+Baylin, who was taken prisoner at Blacks and Whites (present-day Blackstone) on 11 April 1865.
 This ended the active service of F Company (Chuckatuck Light Artillery), 9th Virginia Infantry Regiment.
-The company had lost at least 6 killed in action, 29 wounded, 15 died of illness while in service and 30 became prisoners of war.
-The company suffered 35% of its members having been killed, wounded or died in service.
+The company had lost at least 6 killed in action, 29 wounded, 15 died of illness while in service, and 30 became prisoners of war.
+The company suffered 35% of its members having been killed, wounded, or died in service.
 The company was present at the High Water Mark of the Confederacy at Pickett’s Charge and stacked arms at Appomattox.
-The hardships of service surely shortened many of their lives but with their deaths they were proud of their service in the Lost Cause.
+The hardships of service surely shortened many of their lives, but with their deaths, they were proud of their service in the Lost Cause.

 Reference: